 Sprains and strains can result from the sudden movement of the body during a collision.
 Even seemingly minor accidents in the Bronx can lead to these types of injuries due to the forces involved.

-One of the most significant concerns after experiencing spinal cord injuries or back trauma in a car accident is the potential for chronic back pain and disability.
+Chronic back pain and disability are common worries after spinal cord injuries or back trauma from car accidents.
 The impact of these injuries can lead to ongoing discomfort, limited mobility, and reduced quality of life.
 Even seemingly minor injuries can result in chronic pain that persists long after the accident.

 Broken Bones and Fractures